Achievable logoAchievable logo

 • Financial highlights (income, expenses, returns)

-Click this link to view the SEC annual report for the Fidelity Value Fund, a real world version of this disclosure.
+Click this link to view the SEC annual report for the Fidelity Value Fund, a real-world example of this disclosure.

 Semi-annual shareholder report

-Funds must make semi-annual reports available to their shareholders.
-Most of the information disclosed overlaps with the disclosures made in the annual SEC report, including:
+Funds must make semi-annual reports available to shareholders.
+Much of the information overlaps with the annual SEC report, including:

 • Investment summary (details on fund portfolio)